quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 This syntax will allow us to specify the parameters in the path.
 Vue Router prefers to do it this way instead of doing something like `/path/name/${param}` that you would normally do in other frameworks or plain javascript.

-In some cases we won't use this, like for the welcome page or signup pages.
+In some cases, we won't use this, like for the welcome page or signup pages.
 We will instead use to="/path".
 This is a good shorthand for any path that doesn't require a parameter.

 **Other files**